ajama19/etch-a-sketch/README.md

-# Introduction:
+# Background Information:

-> Introducting Pixel Sketch!
+> Introducting Pixel Sketch, a cross between an Etch-A-Sketch and Sketchpad created to practice DOM manipulation.
 You can use Pixel Sketch to draw pixel art right in your browser.

-# Background Information:

-> A cross between an Etch-A-Sketch and Sketchpad created to practice DOM manipulation.

 # Live Preview: